Welcome to the Private memorabilia collection of 'theyflysohigh'

 Final League Appearance

-His 238 Football League appearances included 10 goals, three of which were spot kicks.
+His 238 Football League appearances included 10 goals, five of which were spot kicks.
 His first goal was from the penalty spot in his 61st appearance, the 3-2 home win over Nottingham Forest on October 18, 1952.
 His second spot-kick however didn't go to plan in the away fixture against Notts County at Meadow Lane December 27, 1952, Allison's initial effort was parried by custodian Bradley but he followed up to score on the rebound to make the final score 1-1.
 His second successful penalty came in the 80th minute at Filbert Street to conclude a thrilling 5-3 victory for the home club Leicester City.

 • London FA XI Representative Honour – Malcolm is one of only five West Ham players to have played in the Inter Cities Fairs Cup.
 In the early days of this European competition the London Football Association fielded teams comprising of players from London’s football league clubs.
 On March 27, 1957 Malcolm played in the London FA side which lost 1-0 away to Frankfurt in a group game.
 Also in the London FA XI that day was club mate, John Bond.